List of Peep Show characters: Jeremy Usbourne

 Jeremy 'Jez' Usbourne (portrayed by Robert Webb) is a "work-shy freeloader" who lives in the spare room of Mark's flat.
 He is selfish, juvenile and arrogant, but considers himself to be immensely talented and attractive.
 He is confident, but can sometimes come across as spiteful and stubborn.
 Although more socially skilled than Mark on a superficial level, his over-confidence and narcissism mean that in practice he is equally socially inept.

 Jez displays a readiness to engage in actions that are detrimental to his friends for his own gain, including ganging up on Mark with a bully, overdosing Mark on paracetamol to save a magic mushroom party and then angrily blaming him for the guests' departure, having sex with Sophie (and her mother), ruining some of Mark's onscreen relationships or relapsing Super Hans into drug addiction.
-His relationship with Mark, which is by far the most developed throughout the series, oscillates between mutual, albeit poorly timed demonstrations of inconditional loyalty and acts and thoughts of deep envy and petty vindictiveness.
-Jeremy shows a tendency to seriously sabotage Mark's love and work life in ways that are sometimes the result of selfish opportunism, but other times appear to be the unwanted outcome of genuine kindness.
+His relationship with Mark, which is by far the most developed throughout the series, oscillates between mutual, albeit poorly timed demonstrations of unconditional loyalty and acts and thoughts of deep envy and petty vindictiveness.
+Jeremy shows a tendency to sabotage Mark's romantic and professional life in ways that are sometimes the result of selfish opportunism, but other times appear to be the unwanted outcome of genuine kindness.

 Jez attended Dartmouth with Mark and graduated with a degree in nursing.
 Jez was a nurse for a while, but quit because he was "disgusted at having to help people".
 He also receives financial support from his mother, despite maintaining an estranged relationship with her.
 For most of the series, he pursues a musical career with his friend Super Hans, in a band with no consistent name, despite having little musical talent or skill.
 In later series he claims to become a "life coach", despite having no ability to do that either.
 As well as being lazy, Jez is financially reckless, never opens his bank statements, and has apparently spent a "nest-egg" given to him by his mother.
-He is unaware of how bank loans work, he expresses annoyance at the effort taken to travel to the job centre once a week to claim unemployment benefit, and despite Mark's protestations, bizarrely claims that inheriting £20,000 from a great aunt will make him a "millionaire".
+He is unaware of how bank loans work, he expresses annoyance at the effort taken to travel to the job centre once a week to claim unemployment benefit, and despite Mark's protestations, bizarrely claims that inheriting £20,000 from a great-aunt will make him a "millionaire".
 Neither the threat or the reality of becoming destitute encourages Jeremy to try and earn money and pay his own way.